ykurata/shop-app/README.md

 # Buy and Sell

 This is an application for buying and selling items.
-The app allows users to post adds for things you want to sell and search for items you want  to buy by either item's name or categories.
+The app allows users to post adds for things you want to sell and search for items you want to buy.
+Either by the item's name or category.
-User can also send messages to the person who posted the add.
+Users can also send messages to the person who posted the add.
 <br></br>
 Responsive for both web and mobile.